-- 1. On or about September 30, 2011, the Division issued a Notice of Hearing and an Appointment of Hearing Officer to the Taxpayers. - 2.
-A hearing in this matter was held on November 7, 2011 with the parties resting on the record. - 3.
-The Taxpayers' 2006 tax payment was due by April 15, 2007 and was deemed paid on that day. - 4.
-The Taxpayers filed their return on December 22, 2010 and claimed a refund for overpayment of tax. - 5.
-There are no Rhode Island statutory or regulatory provisions that provide for any exemptions for any reason from the Rhode Island statute regarding the claiming of late refunds to the filing of Rhode Island tax returns. - 6.
+- 1. On or about January 26, 2012, the Division issued a Notice of Hearing and an Appointment of Hearing Officer to the Taxpayers in response to their request for a hearing filed on or about December 12, 2011. - 2.
+A hearing in this matter was held on March 7, 2012.
+The Taxpayers did not appear.
+The Taxpayers were adequately noticed of the hearing. - 3.
+The Taxpayers' 2008 non-resident return was due by April 15, 2009 and their tax was deemed paid on that day. - 4.
+The Taxpayers filed a return on November 28, 2011 for the year 2008 and claimed a refund for overpayment of tax. - 5.
+No Rhode Island statutory or regulatory provisions apply Federal rules regarding the claiming of late refunds to the filing of Rhode Island tax returns. - 6.
+Rhode Island law provides that an extension of time to file a tax return is not included in the calculations for when tax is deemed paid and tax is deemed paid on the April 15 following the tax year. - 7.
 Pursuant to R.I.
 Gen. Laws § 44-30-87(a), the Taxpayers are not entitled to the claimed refund.